Links on Android Authority may earn us a commission. Learn more.

 The answer is probably not yet, but it doesn’t hurt to load into a firing range game and try it yourself.
 If it does work, leave a comment and let us know.

 That’s a difficult question to answer because every gamer is different.
 We recommend fiddling around with some stuff, launching a firing range instance to test, and fine-tuning until it feels right.
+The same goes for configuring on-screen controls in Apex Legends Mobile.

 It depends.
 Some people are very good with three or four-finger play with on-screen controls, and they’ll give you a run for your money.
 However, it’s much easier to use a controller for beginner and intermediate players, so yes, it can give you an advantage.